amaabca/ansible-vpc-subnets/README.md

 Role Name
 =========

-An ansible role for setting up a list of AWS VPC subnets
+An ansible role for setting up a list of AWS VPC subnets.

 Requirements
 ------------